R

 R50,000+/month 18–36+ months

-These are rough averages.
-Some creators blow up faster; most take longer.
-The creators who quit after 3 months because they didn't go viral are the majority.
-The ones who publish consistently for 18 months are the ones who eventually earn a living from it.
+Most people who "try content creation" quit after 3 months because they didn't go viral.
+They're the majority.
+The ones who show up consistently for 18 months?
+They're the ones eventually earning a living from it.

-Content creation income is taxable in South Africa, whether it's from YouTube ad revenue (paid by Google in USD), brand deals, or affiliate commissions.
+Content creation income is taxable in SA.
+YouTube ad revenue (paid by Google in USD), brand deals, affiliate commissions — all of it.

 • Register as a provisional taxpayer with SARS